EODBruz/MARIUS-BOARD-CONFIGURATOR/README.md

 ### USB Latency Analyzer

-1. Click **USB Latency Analyzer** from the main menu
+1. Click **Marius Toolbox** from the main menu
+2. Click **USB Latency Analyzer**
-2. Click **SCAN USB DEVICES**
+3. Click **SCAN USB DEVICES**
-3. Results appear colour-coded by chip count — green for direct CPU connection, orange for chipset, red for hub
+4. Results appear colour-coded by chip count — green for direct CPU connection, orange for chipset, red for hub

 ### GameBar Notification Removal

-Click **GameBar Notification Removal** to suppress the Windows GameBar popup that appears with high polling rate controllers.
+Click **Marius Toolbox** → **GameBar Notification Removal** to suppress the Windows GameBar popup that appears with high polling rate controllers.
 No restart required.

 ### Manual Update

 Click **Update Script** to force an immediate check and install of the latest version from GitHub.
 The app will relaunch automatically if a new version is installed.

+### App Information

+Click **App Information** from the main menu to view the application details and full license agreement.

 ---